Palestinian hunger strike protest grows

 A wounded Palestinian protester is evacuated during clashes with Israeli troops as they protest in support of Palestinian prisoners on hunger strike in Israeli jails, near the Jewish settlement of Beit El, near the West Bank city of Ramallah....more

-Palestinian protesters push a garbage container during clashes with Israeli troops as they protest in support of Palestinian prisoners on hunger strike in Israeli jails, near the Jewish settlement of Beit El, near the West Bank city of Ramallah....more
+Palestinian protesters push a garbage container during clashes with Israeli troops near the West Bank city of Ramallah.
+REUTERS/Mohamad Torokman

-Men play the role of jailed Palestinians and Israeli soldiers during a rally in support of Palestinian prisoners on hunger strike in Israeli jails, in Gaza City.
+Men play the role of jailed Palestinians and Israeli soldiers during a rally in Gaza City.
 REUTERS/Mohammed Salem

-Israeli border policemen detain a Palestinian protester during clashes at a protest in support of Palestinian prisoners on hunger strike in Israeli jails, in the West Bank town of Bethlehem.
+Israeli border policemen detain a Palestinian protester during clashes in the West Bank town of Bethlehem.
 REUTERS/Ammar Awad

-A Palestinian demonstrator shouts at an Israeli border policeman during a protest in support of Palestinian prisoners on hunger strike in Israeli jails, in the West Bank town of Bethlehem.
-REUTERS/Mussa Qawasma

-A Palestinian protester kicks a burning tyre during clashes with Israeli troops at a protest in support of Palestinian prisoners on hunger strike in Israeli jails, in the West Bank town of Bethlehem.
+A Palestinian protester holds a sling as he prepares to hurl stones towards Israeli troops in the West Bank town of Bethlehem.
 REUTERS/Ammar Awad

-A Palestinian protester argues with an Israeli border policeman during a protest in support of Palestinian prisoners on hunger strike in Israeli jails, near the Jewish settlement of Beit El, near the West Bank city of Ramallah.
-REUTERS/Mohamad...more

-A Palestinian protester pushes a cart with a fellow protester in it during clashes with Israeli troops following a protest in support of Palestinian prisoners on hunger strike in Israeli jails, in the West Bank city of Hebron.
-REUTERS/Mussa Qawasma

 Israelis have a BBQ outside Ofer Prison while Palestinians rally in support of Palestinian prisoners on hunger strike in Israeli jails over the fence, outside Ofer Prison near the West Bank city of Ramallah.
 REUTERS/Ronen Zvulun

-An Israeli border policeman aims his weapon during clashes at a protest in support of Palestinian prisoners on hunger strike in Israeli jails, in the West Bank town of Bethlehem.
+A Palestinian demonstrator shouts at an Israeli border policeman in the West Bank town of Bethlehem.
 REUTERS/Mussa Qawasma

 Demonstrators hold pictures of jailed relatives during a protest in solidarity with Palestinian prisoners on hunger strike in Israeli jails, in East Jerusalem.
 REUTERS/Ammar Awad

-Palestinian demonstrators burn an Israeli flag during a rally in support of Palestinian prisoners on hunger strike in Israeli jails, in the West Bank city of Nablus.
-REUTERS/Abed Omar Qusini

-Palestinian boys shout slogans during a rally in support of Palestinian prisoners on hunger strike in Israeli jails, in the West Bank city of Nablus.
-REUTERS/Abed Omar Qusini

-Palestinian protesters run during clashes with Israeli troops at a protest in support of Palestinian prisoners on hunger strike in Israeli jails, near the Jewish settlement of Beit El, near the West Bank city of Ramallah.
+Palestinian protesters run during clashes with Israeli troops at a protest near the Jewish settlement of Beit El, near the West Bank city of Ramallah.
 REUTERS/Mohamad Torokman

-A Palestinian protester returns a tear-gas canister fired by Israeli troops during clashes following a protest in support of Palestinian prisoners on hunger strike in Israeli jails, in the West Bank city of Hebron.
+A Palestinian protester kicks a burning tire during clashes with Israeli troops in the West Bank town of Bethlehem.
+REUTERS/Ammar Awad

+An Israeli border policeman aims his weapon during clashes at a protest in the West Bank town of Bethlehem.
 REUTERS/Mussa Qawasma

-Demonstrators take part in a protest in support of Palestinian prisoners on hunger strike in Israeli jails, in the West Bank town of Bethlehem.
-REUTERS/Mussa Qawasma
+A wounded Palestinian protester is evacuated during clashes with Israeli troops near the West Bank city of Ramallah.
+REUTERS/Mohamad Torokman

-A Palestinian protester gestures as he lies on the ground during clashes with Israeli troops at a protest in support of Palestinian prisoners on hunger strike in Israeli jails, in the West Bank town of Bethlehem.
+A Palestinian protester gestures as he lies on the ground during clashes with Israeli troops at a protest in the West Bank town of Bethlehem.
 REUTERS/Ammar Awad

 Next Slideshows